Pregnancy Terms New Parents Should Know

 The exact cause of cradle cap is unknown, but experts believe that the hormones a baby receives from mom at the end of pregnancy could be the culprit.

-The good thing is that while it isnt the most adorable thing to look at on a child, its harmless and usually clears up on its own in about six to twelve months.
+The good thing is that while it isn’t the most adorable thing to look at on a child, its harmless and usually clears up on its own in about six to twelve months.

-If cradle cap persists and the constant flakes really bother you, there are a few remedies that could clear it up quicker like gently massaging the childs head with your fingers or a brush or shampooing the hair a little more frequently.
+If cradle cap persists and the constant flakes really bother you, there are a few remedies that could clear it up quickly like gently massaging the child’s head with your fingers or a brush or shampooing the hair a little more frequently.

-Its not caused by poor hygiene or allergies, and its not contagious and doesnt seem to bother newborns at all (no matter how much it
+It’s not caused by poor hygiene or allergies, and it’s not contagious and doesn’t seem to bother newborns at all (no matter how much it might drive you nuts).

 Pregnancy Term #5: Misophonia

-What is misophonia?
-Misophonia, literally means “hatred of sound”, and is a disorder commonly thought to be of neurological origin in which negative emotions like anger, flight, hatred, disgust.
+Misophonia translates to mean “hatred of sound” and is a disorder commonly thought to be of neurological origin in which specific sounds trigger negative emotions like anger, flight, hatred, disgust.

-Dadfinition: She’s going to get sick of hearing many sounds and, sorry guys, you’ll probably be one of those sounds she’s sick of.
+Sorry guys, you’ll probably be one of those sounds she’s sick of.